 You can download the full survey report here, if you'd like.

-My next step was to conduct phone/video interviews with a number of participants to dive further into their needs.
-I spoke with 10 users across various phases, ages, gender identities, and geographic locations.
-From there, I created personas to represent the diverse types of users the app might have and began prioritizing the features they would benefit from.
+After conducting phone/video interviews with a number of participants, I created personas to represent the diverse types of users the app might have and began prioritizing the features they would benefit from.

-I started with a simple searchable list of items that is provided by the book for extremely quick reference for users.
-There are no foods that aren't "allowed" but foods are categorized into phase 1, 2, or 3 so users can make an educated choice about what will work best for their body.
+While there are no foods that aren't "allowed," foods are categorized into phase 1, 2, or 3 so users can make an educated choice about what will work best for their body.

-My wonderful co-worker, Katelyn O'Brien took my wireframes and applied the brand from the Ludwig's website and books, as well as made some visual adjustments.
-Please note this is not my work, I merely provided feedback, but I think it's nice to show the wireframes all shiny!
-As of Dec 2020 this app is in development.
+My wonderful co-worker, Katelyn O'Brien, took my wireframes and applied the brand from the Ludwig's website and books.
+I provided feedback, but this work is hers.